Restorationism: Plymouth Brethren

 The Plymouth Brethren is a conservative, Evangelical, restorationist movement whose origin can be traced to Dublin, Ireland, in 1827.
 The title, "The Brethren", is one that many of their number are comfortable with, in that the Bible designates all believers as "brethren".
 The first English assembly was in Plymouth in 1831, where the movement became well known and assemblies diffused throughout Europe and beyond.

 It was organised primarily by George Wigram, Benjamin Wills Newton and John Nelson Darby.
 The movement soon spread throughout the UK.
 By 1845, the first English assembly in Plymouth had over 1,000 souls in fellowship.

 They became known as "the brethren from Plymouth", and were soon simply called "Plymouth Brethren".
 By 1848, divergence of practice and belief led to the development of two separate branches.
 The rift was caused primarily by a difference of opinions between John Nelson Darby and Benjamin Wills Newton in regards to eschatology.
 Despite more divisions, assemblies are still often generalized into two main categories: "Open Brethren" and "Exclusive Brethren".
 John Duncan criticized the Brethren movement saying "To end sectarianism, the Plymouth Brethren began by making a new sect, and that sect, of all sects, the most sectarian".

 20th-century and contemporary groups

-Pentecostalism
+Oneness Pentecostalism

 Pentecostalism began primarily as a restoration movement that focused on the "experiential" aspect of the early church.
 The early pioneers of the Pentecostal movement sought to restore the work and power of the Holy Spirit to the church, which they felt had been lost early on after the Apostolic Age.
 Oneness Pentecostals, in particular, continue to have a lot of restorationist themes present in their movement.
 Many Oneness Pentecostals see their movement as being a restoration of the Apostolic Church, which is why many of them refer to themselves as "apostolic" or to their movement as the "Apostolic Pentecostal" movement.

-Charismatic movement

-The charismatic movement is the international trend of historically mainstream Christian congregations adopting beliefs and practices of Charismatic Christianity similar to Pentecostalism.
-Fundamental to the movement is the experience of baptism with the Holy Spirit and the use of spiritual gifts.